 Viewers using the Java Connector.
 The ArcIMS Java Connector allows a user to implement a custom solution using JavaServer Pages or a custom servlet.
-The process for making a request is shown in the figure on page 25.
 The connector consists of a group of JavaBeans and a JSP Tag Library.
 The tag library is a group of tags and attributes that in many cases look similar to ArcXML.
 The tag library provides an interface to the JavaBeans without the programmer needing to use Java scriptlets.